-Very few theatres survive unchanged from the eighteenth century.
-Only the Drottningholm Court Theatre survives without having needed modern restoration or refurbishment, with the original stage machinery and scenery intact, and as home of a living operatic tradition of international renown.
+Very few theatres survive unchanged from the 18th century.
+Only the Court Theatre survives without having needed modern restoration or refurbishment, with the original stage machinery and scenery intact, and as home of a living operatic tradition of international renown.

 Drottningholm is not the only eighteenth-century theatre in Stockholm’s watery environs.
 Confidencen, the theatre built in 1752 at Ulriksdal, is also part of a palace complex in a beautiful lakeside setting and, again like Drottningholm, a long period of neglect preceded its revival.
 But the festival here is of much more recent origin and as yet is little known outside Sweden.
 Artistically, it has to be said, it sets its sights lower, but productions have become increasingly accomplished.
-Handel’s Acis and Galatea is on in 2019, performed by candlelight with Baroque instruments, costumes and machinery.
+In 2021 we see a double bill performance of John Blow’s Venus & Adonis and Purcell’s Dido & Aeneas.

 The tour is based in Stockholm, a city with many architectural and artistic riches spread across the archipelago where the waters of Lake Mäleren meet the Baltic.
-There is quite a lot of free time to explore the city independently.
+There is a fair amount of free time to explore the city independently.

 Stockholm.
 Fly at c.
-9.30am from London Gatwick to Stockholm (Norwegian Air).
+11.30am from London Heathrow to Stockholm (British Airways).
 Drive to the Ulriksdal Palace, built in the 17th century on the banks of the Edsviken in Solna as a country retreat.
-There is time to settle into the hotel before an introductory talk and dinner.

 Drottningholm.
 After a morning lecture, travel by boat from the centre of Stockholm to Drottningholm Palace, summer residence of the Swedish royal family since the 17th century; splendid interiors, wonderful gardens, landscaped park, exquisite Chinoiserie pavilion and theatre museum.
-Late afternoon performance at Drottningholm Slottsteater: Ariodante (Handel).
-Ian Page (conductor), Johannes Weisser (Rè di Scozia), Roberta Mameli (Ginevra), Francesca Aspromonte (Dalinda), Ann Hallenberg (Ariodante) Martin Vanberg (Lurcanio), Christophe Dumaux (Polinesso).
+Evening performance at Drottningholm Slottsteater: Agrippina (Handel).
+Francesco Corti (conductor), Nahuel Di Pierro (Claudio), Ann Hallenberg (Agrippina), Bruno de Sá (Nerone), Kristina Hammarström (Ottone), Roberta Mameli (Poppea).

 Price, per person

-Tickets for two operas; air travel (economy class) with Norwegian Air (aircraft: Boeing 738); coach or boat for excursions as specified in the itinerary; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; admission to museums visited with the group; all gratuities for restaurant staff and drivers; all state and airport taxes; the services of the lecturer.
+Tickets for two performances; flights (Euro Traveller) with British Airways (Airbus A320); coach or boat for excursions as specified in the itinerary; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; admission to museums visited with the group; all gratuities for restaurant staff and drivers; all state and airport taxes; the services of the lecturer.

 Hilton Stockholm Slussen: 4-star hotel situated on the waterfront of the Södermalm district of Stockholm, a short walk to the old town of Gamla Stan.
 Rooms have a view over the lake and the old town.